6 Symptoms And Causes Of Hand, Foot And Mouth Disease In Babies

 1. Pain in swallowing: The baby will find swallowing painful and would pause during feeds.
 Older toddlers may point towards the neck while eating and drinking to tell they have pain.

-1. Loss of appetite: Since swallowing anything becomes painful, the child refuses to eat or drink anything.
+1. Loss of appetite: Since swallowing anything becomes painful, you may notice loss of appetite in toddlers and babies.
+Your child may refuse to eat or drink anything.

 Hand foot and mouth disease in babies can cause appetite loss